 M17 is notable for being part of an enormous cloud of molecular gas, the raw material of star formation.
 Only the surface of a "blister" shines in visible light, where it is ionized by the ultraviolet light of massive, young stars, and where the light is not blocked by the surrounding dust.
 Especially prominent dust clouds appear at the western (right) edge of this picture, but the whole area is loaded with dust and molecular gas that are not so prominent visually.

-Update in 2013: this Hα mosaic, taken with the 1m telescope of the SARA Observatory on Kitt Peak, spans 0.7 degree on a side, givng a more compete context of the bright nebula relative to the surrounding dark cloud and filaments arcing around it.
+This Hα mosaic, taken with the 1m telescope of the SARA Observatory on Kitt Peak, spans 0.7 degree on a side, givng a more complete view of the bright nebula relative to the surrounding dark cloud and filaments arcing around it.

 For a wider context, this 2-field red-light mosaic taken with the University of Alabama Crimson Dragon wide-field imaging system shows both M17 (at the bottom) and M16.

 Last changes: 9/2018 © 2001-2018